Raedin24/School/NSS/Compact Convolutional Transformer.md

 - Add *dropout*  layers in the transformer block to prevent the model from overfitting.
 - Use *weight decay*  to prevent weights from growing too large.
 ## 7. Learning Rate Schedules
-- Adjust the learning rate dynamically as training progresses to help the model converge faster and more stably
+- Adjust the *learning rate* dynamically as training progresses to help the model converge faster and more stably
--
+## 8. Validation
+- Evaluate the model on a validation set during training to see how well the model is generalising to unseen data
+## 9. Testing
+- Test the final version on a separate test set to evaluate its performance on completely unseen data